cjbruin23/ajoal-front/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+## MaterialUI

+We are using [Svelte Material UI](https://sveltematerialui.com/) to do our UI desing.

+When adding a new Material component, `npm run prepare` must be ran before `npm run dev`